DylanDePasquale24/Foodie/Sprint4.md

 ## Work Completed in Sprint 4

 ***Front-End***
-* Functionality to add recipe from backend..
+* HTTP Request to add recipe to the backend database
-  * Send HTTP POST request to backend create recipes
+  * Sends HTTP POST request to backend to add it to the database under that user.
+When successful, dialog closes and sends a snackbar to let user know it worked.
-  * Receive the added recipe and add to a our recipe display grid
-  * Be able to delete recipes with a delete button and via HTTP DELETE request to backend
+    * If unsuccessful, the dialog remains open and a snackbar notifies user it was unsuccessful

 * Recipe Card Grid
-  * Shows all the cards on the home page, formatted to show info like name, date, and macros
+  * Shows all the cards on the home page in a list format
-  * Each card has protein, carbs, fat, calories, date
+  * Each card displays it's name, date, calories, protein, carbs, & fat
-  * Implement "view more" to bring up a dialog of the recipe to show a more detailed view (includes visualizations and instructions)
+  * Users can sort the recipes based on 5 criteria (protein, carbs, fat, calories, date) which affects the order in which they are displayed.
+  * Users can also dynamically filter recipes by name (in real time) through the search bar
+  * When user clicks "see more" it brings up a dialog box with more recipe information (see below bullet)

-* Vew Recipe Dialog (View More for each Recipe Card)
+* Vew Recipe Dialog (View More Button)
   * Includes a Macro Breakdown and Calorie Contribution from each macro, includes pie chart as visual
   * Ingredients of the recipe
   * Delete Recipe Button